thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

             .ServerOperation(false)
         ).Deferred())

-Setting up the Order notes grid is somewhat similar to how we setup the order details grid.
-Since we're display a DateTime to the user, we specify a ClientTemplate for the **PostedDate** column which makes use of Kendo UI's [date formatting](/getting-started/framework/globalization/dateformatting) capabilites.
+Setting up the Order notes grid is somewhat similar to how we set up the order details grid.
+Since we're display a DateTime to the user, we specify a ClientTemplate for the **PostedDate** column which makes use of Kendo UI's [date formatting](/getting-started/framework/globalization/dateformatting) capabilities.
 Another difference is that we only support viewing and creating order notes, so we only provide **Read** and **Create** URLs for the datasource.

 ## Setting up the Panel Bar